How To Deal With Intimidating People In The Workplace

 Their aggressive personalities and confrontational behavior can negatively impact individuals and create a toxic environment.

-However, learning how to professionally handle intimidating coworkers is an important skill for career success.
+However, learning how to handle intimidating coworkers professionally is an essential skill for career success.

 What is an Intimidating Person?